 1 Do not initiate the titration unless and until the background current has stabilized at a low µg value.

 2 The colourimetric titrator background signal (given as µg H2O per second) is subtracted from the analyzed result and represents the background moisture presumably accumulated during the time taken to introduce and to titrate the sample.
 The background value subtracted is the final value read just before sample addition begins.
-An artificially elevated background value will result in an erroneously low result (i.e. negatively biased).
+An artificially elevated background value will result in an erroneously low result (that is negatively biased).
 Hence, it is important that the background value be as small (but correct) as possible.
 Often, it is necessary to physically "swirl" the titration cell as to rinse moisture accumulated on the inner walls into the KF solution.
 This operation normally speeds up the process of reaching a low background signal.

 B-3.1.4.10 Ensure that the desiccant tube is clear of obstructions.